How Teens and Tweens Can Learn to Lose With Grace

 1. Prepare for it

 Always remember that every single word you utter and every move you make after a loss may be overanalyzed and blown out of proportion, so you do have to be careful.
-Once you are branded a sore loser, it can be difficult to shake off, and while the media might enjoy the spectacle and even the stories, having a ‘bad boy or girl’ image is ultimately detrimental to your future in competitive sports.
+Once you are branded a sore loser, it can be difficult to shake off.
+While the media might enjoy the spectacle and even the stories, having a ‘bad boy or girl’ image is ultimately detrimental to your future in competitive sports.

 So what exactly must you do to exhibit grace and dignity after a loss?